Gr0Bert/continuations_playground/trampolines.md

-One could notice that if there is nothing to do with return value of callee, or, in other words, the call to callee is the final action of it's caller - then there is no purpose in storing the state of a caller, it means that it's frame could be replaced with callee frame thus avoiding the stack growth.
+One could notice that if there is nothing to do with return value of callee, or, in other words, the call to callee is the final action of it's caller - then there is no purpose in storing the state of a caller, it means that it's frame could be replaced with callee frame avoiding the stack growth.
 If the caller and callee are the same function and call is the last action then such function is 'tail-recursive', which is a special case of recursion.
 The example above could be rewritten in the following way: